IRS-Cybersec/Sieberrsec-CTF-3.0/Pwn/warmup/README.md

 }
 ```

-Extra info if you're lost:
+N.B. please do not try to bruteforce the flag.
+Attempts at doing so will be taken as an attack on server infrastructure, and will leave you liable for disqualification.

+_Author: @main_

+## Hints
 * https://ctf101.org/binary-exploitation/buffer-overflow/
 * https://en.wikipedia.org/wiki/Null-terminated_string

-N.B. please do not try to bruteforce the flag.
-Attempts at doing so will be taken as an attack on server infrastructure, and will leave you liable for disqualification.